-So, the meaning of ‘flow’, a flow definition is that flow an optimal state of intrinsic motivation, where you’re fully immersed in what you’re doing.
+So, the meaning of ‘flow’, an optimal state of intrinsic motivation, where you’re fully immersed in what you’re doing.
 This is a feeling everyone has at times, showing up as feelings of freedom, enjoyment, fulfilment and skill.
 During flow, any concerns you have about the here and now (time, food, ego-self, etc.) are typically ignored.

 Csíkszentmihályi described flow as “being completely involved in an activity for its own sake.
 The ego falls away.
 Time flies.
 Every action, movement, and thought follows inevitably from the previous one, like playing jazz.
 Your whole being is involved, and you’re using your skills to the utmost.”

 To get to flow, and this is where the link between flow and stress gets super-interesting, you need to strike a balance between the challenge of the task and your own skill.
 If the task is too easy or too difficult, it just doesn’t…flow.

 How does flow link to stress and stress management in the workplace?

 Outside the flow state (where your level of skill is perfectly matched with the challenge of a task), either skill outstrips task challenge and you may get complacent, or in a more extreme form, bored.
 Alternatively, challenge may outstrip skill and you may feel anxious, worried, or even stressed.
 Here’s a chart showing these zones:

 Thing is, the thinking here is really closely aligned to some work by psychologists Robert Yerkes and John Dodson in…wait for it…1908.
 Which is really helpful for our understanding of stress and how to manage it.